Skip to Content

 Some of the most frequently observed causes include:

-• Motor vehicle accidents: Collisions involving cars, motorcycles, buses, bicycles, and pedestrians often result in traumatic brain injuries due to the impact or sudden changes in acceleration or deceleration.
+• Motor Vehicle Accidents: Collisions involving cars, motorcycles, buses, bicycles, and pedestrians often result in traumatic brain injuries due to the impact or sudden changes in acceleration or deceleration.

 • Falls: Whether from a height, such as on construction sites or from ladders, or even simple slips and falls on level surfaces, these incidents can lead to significant brain injuries.

-• Sports-related injuries: High-impact and extreme sports are often to blame, with sports activities contributing to a substantial number of brain injuries each year.
+• Sports-Related Injuries: High-impact and extreme sports are often to blame, with sports activities contributing to a substantial number of brain injuries each year.

 • Violence: Instances of assault, domestic violence, or child abuse can result in severe brain injuries.

-• Medical malpractice: Errors in medical treatment, improper surgical procedures, or misdiagnosis can also be a cause of brain injury.
+• Medical Malpractice: Errors in medical treatment, improper surgical procedures, or misdiagnosis can also be a cause of brain injury.

 It's important to note that this is not an exhaustive list, as brain injuries can occur in other circumstances as well.
 If you or a loved one has suffered a brain injury for any reason, seeking legal advice is critical.
+Our team of Texas brain injury attorneys is here to help guide you.

 Types of Brain Injuries